-For that a specific expression presentation is used, the FBoper (Function Block operation): Figure18: odg/ FBoperGetter.png simple getter possible as part of an expression.
-The aggregation refers the proper FBlock, see also Figure15:.
+The right figure shows a simple getter possible as part of an expression.
+The aggregation refers the proper FBlock, see also Figure14:.
 The =step0 means, that the operation (getter) can be called only after the step0 output event of the referenced FBlock.
 It means the data to get are prepared after finishing the correspond step event.
 In ordinary textual languages such things are given by the line sequence (calling order).
-For graphical programming the events determines the order.
+For graphical programming the events determines the order